Aircraft Emergency Floor Path Illumination

 • When smoke is obscuring sources of illumination, or in darkness, the emergency floor lighting should be sufficiently bright to see.

-• After leaving their seat, emergency floor lighting must enable the passenger to visually identify the escape path to the first exits forward and aft of their seat.
+• After leaving their seats, emergency floor lighting must enable passengers to visually identify the escape path to the first exits forward and aft of their seats.

 • The emergency lighting must be able to operate in the event of an interruption of the aircraft’s normal electric power supply.

-Regulations also stipulate requirements for exterior lighting to enable evacuating passengers to locate the means to descend to the ground from, for example, overwing exits.
+Regulations also stipulate requirements for exterior lighting to enable evacuating passengers to locate the means to descend to the ground from overwing exits and other cabin exits.

 Related Articles